hackerb9/mimesweeper/README.md

   the directory which contains all my WINEPREFIXes (`~/.wine/prefixes`).

-* Editing of files happens as soon as a change is detected.
-This may be incorrect (race condition) if there is another process that is altering the file incrementally.
+* The daemon edits files as soon as a change is detected.
+This may be incorrect if there is another process that is altering the file incrementally.
+(Race condition).

 * `inotifywait` has only two modes: single-event or monitor.
   Single-event is quite easy to use from a shell-script, but always